nxp-appcodehub/dm-p3h2x4x-i3c-hub-demo-application/README.md

     [<img src="./images/image9.png" width="400"/>](image9.png)

-3. For our demo setup, Configurations for target ports in "P3H2x4x_config.h" file are as per below:
+3. For our demo setup, Default Configurations for target ports in "P3H2x4x_config.h" file are as per below:

    * Target port(TP 0), On die temperature sensor, is configrued in SMBUS mode